Panther Valley School District

 Panther Valley School District is a midsized, suburban public school district which is split across two counties in Pennsylvania.
 Panther Valley School District encompasses approximately 40 sqmi.
 Panther Valley School District serves students who reside in boroughs of Coaldale in Schuylkill County, Lansford, Nesquehoning, and Summit Hill in Carbon County.
 According to 2000 federal census data, the district serves a resident population of 12,516.
 In 2009, the district residents’ per capita income was $16,533 while the median family income was $39,133.
 In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.

-The district operates three schools: Panther Valley High School, Panther Valley Middle School and Panther Valley Elementary School.
+The district operates three schools: Panther Valley Junior Senior High School, Panther Valley Intermediate School and Panther Valley Elementary School.

+Panther Valley High School, located on Route 209 in Summit Hill, opened in 1973.
+In 2007, the Panther Valley Middle School opened, housing grades 6, 7, and 8.
+In 2015, to relieve overcrowding in the Elementary School, grades 4 and 5 were moved to the Middle School, and grades 7 and 8 were moved to a new, two-story annex in the High School.
+The Middle School became "Panther Valley Intermediate School," and the High School became "Panther Valley Junior Senior High School."